 Share some of your travel planning tips in the comments below.

-Please note: none of the links included in this post are sponsored and all opinions are my own.
+Please note: the 1Cover link is an affiliate link other included in this post are not sponsored and all opinions are my own